DataFestUofT/submit-project-team-zeroloss/team_submission.md

 ## Submission Files

-An app was created, and is deployed at https://tingfengx.com/Team-ZeroLoss
+* An app was created, and is deployed [here](https://tingfengx.com/Team-ZeroLoss)

-A video/write-up (select one) was created, and is available in these files XXX (add links/file names as appropriate).
+* A write-up was created, and is available [here](https://tingfengx.github.io/Team-ZeroLoss/writeup/writeup.pdf)